Emotional Intelligence Short Course

 EQ—Emotional Quotient, An assessment of the intelligent use of emotions; dynamic and changeable.

 YQ—You Quotient.
 What you as an individual bring to any encounter.
-How you make the difference.
+How you make the difference is wide open with potential.

 A quotient is a proportion, an amount, a share.
 See the Quotient Pie Graphic